Doncaster Tramway: History

-Several additional Light Railway Orders were required to authorise extensions and deviations to the original plans.
-These were obtained in 1902, 1903, 1911 and 1914.
+Several additional light railway orders were required to authorise extensions and deviations to the original plans.
+These were the Doncaster Corporation Light Railways (Deviation &c.)
+Order 1902, the Doncaster Corporation Light Railways (Extensions) Order 1903, the Doncaster Corporation Light Railways (Extension) Order 1911 and the Doncaster Corporation Light Railways (Extensions) Order 1914.
 These did not include the connection of the Bentley route to the rest of the system, which was authorised as part of the powers obtained in 1908 to build North Bridge.
 This period saw the development of deep coal mining in the area, and the extensions were to serve new communities that grew up around the pit heads.
-The 1911 Order saw extensions from Bentley to New Bentley, which opened on 20 March 1913, and from Balby to Warmsworth, which followed on 4 February 1915.
-The 1914 Order authorised a line to Brodsworth, another mining village, which opened on 21 February 1916.
+The Doncaster Corporation Light Railways (Extension) Order 1911 saw extensions from Bentley to New Bentley, which opened on 20 March 1913, and from Balby to Warmsworth, which followed on 4 February 1915.
+The Doncaster Corporation Light Railways (Extensions) Order 1914 authorised a line to Brodsworth, another mining village, which opened on 21 February 1916.
 Rather than run along the roads, the Brodsworth route was built on a reserved formation alongside the Great North Road, past Scawthorpe and Woodlands.

 The plans for the tramway had envisaged single track with passing places, but it was realised that this would be inadequate particularly for the Racecourse route, which saw tens of thousands of people needing transport to and from the races.
 The Board of Trade was able to authorise doubling of the track without recourse to Parliament.
-The 1902 Order had also allowed a siding to be built beside the stands, and although most of the route was double track, the section at the bottom end of High Street was not, as it was too narrow.
-The vast crowds of St Leger Day in 1902 showed that getting trams to the Station Road terminus under these conditions was almost impossible, and the 1903 Order sought to address this issue.
+The Doncaster Corporation Light Railways (Deviation &c.)
+Order 1902 had also allowed a siding to be built beside the stands, and although most of the route was double track, the section at the bottom end of High Street was not, as it was too narrow.
+The vast crowds of St Leger Day in 1902 showed that getting trams to the Station Road terminus under these conditions was almost impossible, and the Doncaster Corporation Light Railways (Extensions) Order 1903 sought to address this issue.
 The Racecourse siding became a balloon loop, and another loop was constructed at the town end, enabling cars to pass through the High Street section in one direction only and return to the Racecourse via another single track along Printing Office Street and Priory Place.
 Few other loop terminals were constructed in England, and they only came into general use in Europe in the 1950s and 1960s.